22%

 Section Completion Checklist

-• All items above have all checkboxes marked [ ]
+• All implementation items above have checkboxes marked [x]

 • CLAUDE.md updated with variadic syntax